Click for the solution. Only click if you are struggling or are out of time.

 return()

-file with the Palette (Ctrl-Shift-PCtrl-Shift-P, then type “style file”). - Replace the code in the
+file with the Palette (Ctrl-Shift-PCtrl-Shift-P, then type “style file”).doc/learning.qmd

-code chunk, otherwise, run that chunk if it doesn’t. - Knit / render the
+code chunk, otherwise, run that chunk if it doesn’t.doc/learning.qmd

 #'